serato/sws-js-sdk/CHANGELIST-v6.md

 ### Modified constructor for Sws

-The configuration object constructor argument of [Sws](./src/Sws.js) no allows for the providing of a `userId` property.
+The configuration object constructor argument of [Sws](./src/Sws.js) no longer allows for the providing of a `userId` property.

 ### New `NotificationsV1Service` service class